 Health Benefits of radish:

-Since 95% of radish is water we can make radish juice that helps to keep us hydrated during summer.
-We can also prepare radish salad that acts as a good appetiser & a mouth freshener.
-Now let us prepare radish sambar or mullangi sambar as below:
+Since 95% of radish is water we can take radish as a salad to keep us hydrated during summer.
+Besides, radish salad acts as a good appetiser & a mouth freshener.
+Now let us prepare radish sambar or mullangi sambar as below and you may click here for my other kuzhambu recipes.

 Radish Sambar Recipe: